open-ephys/bonsai-onix1-docs/articles/hardware/rhs2116/rhs2116-stimulate.md

 <xref:System.Double> to <xref:OpenEphys.Onix1.Rhs2116StimulusTrigger> anytime it receives an item in
 its upstream sequence.

-When `Rhs2116StimulusTrigger` receives a double, it sends that double to the headstage triggering a two-part sequence:
-- A delay indicated by the value of the double in units of microseconds (i.e., if the double is equal to zero, there is no delay)
-- The stimulus waveform as configured in the [Headstage RHS2116 GUI](xref:rhs2116_gui)
+When `Rhs2116StimulusTrigger` receives a double, a stimulus is triggered.
+The value of the double determines the duration of a precise hardware delay between triggering and actually delivering the stimulus.
+If the double is zero, there is no hardware delay.
+The stimulus waveform delivered is configured in the [Headstage RHS2116 GUI](xref:rhs2116_gui).
+If the sequencer is busy or the stimulator is disarmed when the trigger occurs, stimulus won't be delivered.
+This can be checked using the <xref: OpenEphys.Onix1.Rhs2116TriggerData> operator as demonstrated in the <xref: rhs2116_trigger_data> page.

-in that respective order. `Rhs2116StimulusTrigger`'s DeviceName property is set to "HeadstageRhs2116/StimulusTrigger" to link this operator to the Rhs2116 devices on the Headstage Rhs2116.
+`Rhs2116StimulusTrigger`'s DeviceName property is set to "HeadstageRhs2116/StimulusTrigger" to link this operator to the Rhs2116 devices on the Headstage Rhs2116.

 > [!TIP]
 > For more details about configuring the Rhs2116 and its stimulation capabilities, read the